This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, dried cranberries work well in this recipe.
-If using dried, you can soak them in warm water or orange juice for a few minutes to plump them up.
+Yes, you can make these cranberry orange scones with dried cranberries.
+I recommend soaking them in warm water or orange juice for a few minutes to plump them up.

 Yes, you can double the ingredients to make 8 scones.